 Halcyon Days, founded in 1950 originally as an antiques shop, is a retailer of luxury goods including enamel products and fine bone china.
 They hold all 3 Royal Warrants and previously held a Royal Warrant for the late Queen Mother.
 In 1970 they established a collaboration with enamel manufacturer Bilston and Battersea Enamels, who subsequently closed down in 2010 after Halcyon Days set up its own enamel factory in the West Midlands.
 They had a shop in Brook Street in London for many years but now operate a shop in the Royal Exchange in the City of London from 2016.
 The company was founded by Susan Benjamin.
 The craft of enameling on copper has been carried out in England since the 1740s.
 Halcyon Days enamel boxes and enamel bangles could be British made.
 Other items they sell like watches and probably their tea towels are foreign made.
 Little or no information is given about country of origin on their website, although they do tell us “All our fine bone china pieces are crafted and decorated exclusively for us in Stoke-on-Trent…”.
-Given the lack of country of origin information please check where anything you buy from Halcyon Days, even if an enamel product or China, is made, as much of what they sell may be foreign made – https://www.halcyondays.co.uk
+Given the lack of country of origin information please check where anything you buy from Halcyon Days, even if an enamel product or China, is made, as much of what they sell may be foreign made.
+I am told that Halcyon Days makes ALL its fine bone china from scratch in their own factory in Stoke-on-Trent and ALL their enamels are made in their enamelling factory in Strawberry, Kent.
+They also own Caverswall China (see below) – https://www.halcyondays.co.uk

 “F.R.
 Gray & Sons Ltd Aldridge Fine Bone China Made in England” is a backstamp I have seen on a mug, like that below, but I can’t find any information on the web about this company and I assume they have gone, although there is firm based near Aldridge is Staffordshire called ‘Grays of Shenstone Ltd‘ (unlikely to be the same firm as I can’t find any reference on their website to them manufacturing or having anything manufactured in England, or to them having been based in Aldridge at any time).